awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

        --role-name eksctl-inferentia-nodegroup-ng-in-NodeInstanceRole-FI7HIYS3BS09
    ```

-1. Create a file named `rn50_deployment.yaml` with the contents below\.
+1. Create a file named `rn50_deployment.yaml` with the following contents\.
 Update the region\-code and model path to match your desired settings\.
 The model name is for identification purposes when a client makes a request to the TensorFlow server\.
 This example uses a model name to match a sample ResNet50 client script that will be used in a later step for sending prediction requests\.

    ```
    aws ecr list-images --repository-name neuron-rtd --registry-id 790709498068 --region us-west-2